cglorious/fruits-parlor-crown-frontend/notes.md

 [ x ] add character option
 [ x ] form - load with javascript on click
 [   ] post fetch request
-[   ] add function for dropdown in form
-[   ] function - if no image, default to Luna
+[   ] add function for dropdown in form, dynamically input value [   ] function - if no image, default to Luna

 - how to set multiple attributes to node